RedstormJones/SPDX_Eclipse_Plugin/README.md

 As the SPDX Eclipse Plugin becomes more mature, more features and functionality will be developed.
 To be kept up to date with current developments please visit the SPDX Eclipse Plugin [issue tracker](https://github.com/TCF-30/SPDX_Eclipse_Plugin/issues).
 For other supplemental documentation, please visit the  [wiki](https://github.com/TCF-30/SPDX_Eclipse_Plugin/wiki).

-Contributors
+Administrators
 ------------

-The contributors for the SPDX Eclipse Plugin and their roles for the project are as follows:
+The Administrators for the SPDX Eclipse Plugin and their roles for the project are as follows:

 - Tyler Filkins ([TCF-30](https://github.com/TCF-30))
  - Systems Architect